PILD: Physics-Informed Learning via Diffusion: Related Work

 \section{Related Work}

-Diffusion models have demonstrated SOTA performance in generative tasks by learning to reverse a progressive noise-injection process applied to data~\cite{hang2023efficient}.
+Diffusion models have demonstrated strong performance in generative tasks by learning to reverse a progressive noise-injection process applied to data~\cite{hang2023efficient}.
 In particular, DDPM~\cite{ho2020denoising} formalized generation through a pair of Markov chains: a forward chain that perturbs data into noise, and a reverse chain that reconstructs samples from noise.
-Since then, diffusion models have achieved significant progress across various fields, especially in processing simple time series signals~\cite{li2023descod, yi2024time}.
+Since then, diffusion models have achieved significant progress across various fields, especially in processing simple time series signals~\cite{ yi2024time}.
 For instance, AEDM~\cite{fu2025diffusion} applied diffusion models for denoising acoustic emission signals in concrete damage detection.
 Models like DDIM~\cite{song2020denoising} and EDM~\cite{karras2022elucidating} offered expressive generative capabilities but remained limited when sampling with specific physical constraints.

-Motivated by these limitations, recent work has attempted to incorporate physical priors into diffusion processes~\cite{tee2024physics, zhang2025physics, yang2025pis}.
+Motivated by these limitations, recent work has attempted to incorporate physical priors into diffusion processes~\cite{zhang2025physics, yang2025pis}.
 Notably, PIDM~\cite{bastek2024physics} unified denoising diffusion models with PINNs by incorporating PDE constraints into the training objective, reducing the residual errors of generated samples compared to the model proposed by~\citealp{shu2023physics} and CoCoGen~\cite{jacobsen2025cocogen}.
 Building upon~\citealp{shu2023physics}'s model, Pi-Fusion~\cite{qiu2024pi} was designed for learning fluid dynamics based on diffusion models.
 DPS~\cite{shi2024diffusion} introduced a novel computational technique for solving PDEs via PINN in the context of diffusion-based sampling.
 Inspired by Neural Network diffusion~\cite{wang2024neural}, \citealp{cheng2025diffpinn} presented a latent diffusion-based approach to efficiently initialize PINNs for seismic wavefield modeling.
-Despite this progress, existing physics-informed diffusion models often suffer from physically inconsistent solutions and lack of deeply physical guided embedding.
+Other studies like RED-DiffEq~\cite{shan2025red} integrated diffusion models directly into PDE-governed inverse problems as a regularization mechanism.
+Despite this progress, existing physics-informed diffusion models can still produce physically inconsistent solutions because of limited residual modeling or insufficient physics-conditioned guidance.
 Therefore, the full potential of approaches integrating PINNs with diffusion models remains largely unexplored.